-My Favorite Textbookscreated date: ; modified date: ; status: in progress
+My Favorite Textbookscreated date: ; modified date: ; status: always in progress

 I find most textbooks to be basically unreadable.
 Worse still, when I google “best X textbook”, I frequently land on a “classic” textbook that feels like it was written by a fucking reptiloid for people with an entirely different from mine intelligence architecture.
 I hate formalism.
 I hate long mechanical derivations.
 I love thinking in pictures.
 I love intuitive, explainlikeim5 explanations.
 I believe that examples should precede definitions, not follow them.